 FABER - (Flexion, ABduction, External Rotation)

-This test applies tensile force on the anterior aspect of the SI joint.
+Applies tensile force on the anterior aspect of the SI joints

 The patient lies supine as the examiner crosses the same-side foot over the opposite-side thigh.
 The pelvis is stabilized at the opposite ASIS with the hand of the examiner.

 The patient is placed in a side-lying position, with the affected side up, facing away from the examiner, with a pillow between the knees.